Roger Aldridge, Composer

 Featured Music

-New Tango No. 7 is part of a series of tango-jazz compositions.
+New Tango No. 3 is part of a series of tango-jazz compositions.
 Each one explores a particular quality of the tango.
-Number 7 is a fast tango with a joyful and passionate spirit.
-Recorded by David Arivett, piano.
+Number 3 is about attraction.
+In a way that I cannot explain, whenever I am in New York City, this music comes into my mind.
+Recorded by Amy Leonard, violin; Jeff Knoettner, keyboards; E. Shawn Qaissaunee, guitar; and Peter McCarthy, bass.